bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 life, first impressions matter, whether you are using an app to make a photo collage or to order food online.

-If you are using a new app and it doesn\'t behave the way you expect it to, it makes a bad first impression on you.
+If you are using a new app and it doesn&apos;t behave the way you expect it to, it makes a bad first impression on you.

 It may very well leave you feeling frustrated and seeking alternatives